All Products

 Agentless Detection

-In the Security Center console, go to the Protection Configuration > Host Protection > Agentless Detection page.
+Go to Protection Configuration > Host Protection > Agentless Detection.
 Switch the region to Outside Chinese Mainland.
-In the Add Multi-cloud Asset area, click the image icon to view the number of imported AWS assets.
-After the assets are imported, you can use the Agentless Detection feature to scan AWS hosts for items such as vulnerabilities and baselines.
+In the Add Multi-cloud Asset area, click the image icon to view imported AWS assets.
+After the assets are imported, you can use the Agentless Detection feature to scan AWS hosts for vulnerabilities and baselines.
 For more information, see Agentless Detection.

 Create a custom policy for Agentless Detection

-For more information, see the AWS documentation about creating a user and adding permissions.
+For more information, see the AWS documentation on creating a user and adding permissions.

-2. In the Policy Editor section, select JSON and paste the following JSON code into the editor.
+2. In the Policy Editor section, select JSON and paste the following policy:

 {